-Allan Cho is actively engaged in a number of initiatives in the community, and currently serves on the board of the Asian Canadian Writers’ Workshop and Vancouver Asian Heritage Month Society.
+Allan Cho is Executive Editor of Ricepaper Magazine and Festival Director of LiterASIAN Festival, North America’s first Asian writers festival.
+He is an academic librarian at the University of British Columbia.
+Allan is actively engaged in a number of initiatives in the community and has served on the board of the Asian Canadian Writers’ Workshop Society (ACWW), Chinese Canadian Historical Society of British Columbia (CCHSBC) and Vancouver Asian Heritage Month Society (VAHMS).
 He has written for the Georgia Straight, Diverse Magazine, and Ricepaper.
-His fiction has appeared in the anthologies, The Strangers and Eating Stories.
-He is one of the founders of LiterASIAN Writers Festival and is a co-editor of the anthology, AlliterAsian: Celebrating Twenty Years of Ricepaper Magazine.
+His fiction has appeared in the anthologies, The Strangers and Eating Stories: A Chinese Canadian and Aboriginal Potluck.
+He blogs on issues about publishing, diversity, and libraries at Allan’s Library.

 JF Garrard is an award winning speculative fiction writer, editor and publisher.
 She is the President of Dark Helix Press and serves as the Co-President for the Canadian Authors Association’s Toronto Branch.
 Her portfolio of books and short fiction is listed on jfgarrard.com and you can find her on Twitter @jfgarrard, Facebook and Instagram @jfgarrard.

 Kendra Ellis is a Korean adoptee and transplant from Seattle with a background in the disparate fields of comparative literature and computer science.
 When not buried nose-first in a text, she can be found hunched over a keyboard trying to make a computer do useful and/or delightful things.

 Silvia Leung has written and edited a wide spectrum of pieces in the non-profit, private, and public sectors, from academic to creative, business to multimedia, technical to policy writing.
 Read more about her here.
 Twitter: @SilviaWriting